AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/validate.md

 Assurance is available across all [SDK platforms and frameworks](https://aep-sdks.gitbook.io/docs/resources/upgrading-to-aep/current-sdk-versions).
 Installation and setup instructions are available [here](../beta/project-griffon/#quick-setup).
 FIX LINKS

-Once you have Griffon integrated, you can create a [new session](https://aep-sdks.gitbook.io/docs/beta/project-griffon/using-project-griffon#creating-sessions) by either scanning a QR code or by following a unique deep link URL.
+Once you have Assurance integrated, you can create a [new session](https://aep-sdks.gitbook.io/docs/beta/project-griffon/using-project-griffon#creating-sessions) by either scanning a QR code or by following a unique deep link URL.
 FIX LINK

-The main interface for Griffon will show a running event list of all SDK events, including a configuration response event that will provide a readout of all configuration values obtained from the Data Collection UI.
+The main interface for Assurance will show a running event list of all SDK events, including a configuration response event that will provide a readout of all configuration values obtained from the Data Collection UI.

 ![Assurance Configuration Response](./assets/validate/configuration-response.png)

 ## Adobe Analytics view

 The [Adobe Analytics](../beta/project-griffon/using-project-griffon/adobe-analytics-and-project-griffon.md#using-project-griffon-for-adobe-analytics) event list offers a focused view of analytics events triggered in the application.
 You can sort through all of the track action and track state calls.
-In the [analytics view in Griffon](../beta/project-griffon/using-project-griffon/adobe-analytics-and-project-griffon.md), you can see both the raw hit request sent to Analytics and the post-processed details.
+In the [analytics view in Adobe Experience Platform Assurance](../beta/project-griffon/using-project-griffon/adobe-analytics-and-project-griffon.md), you can see both the raw hit request sent to Analytics and the post-processed details.
 FIX LINKS

 ![Assurance analytics view](./assets/validate/assurance-analytics.png)